Belize Visa Requirements & Traveling with Children

-- Common food items guests bring into Belize include: Protein shakes and name-brand snacks.
-If you are accommodating a specific diet, like gluten free or vegan, bring essential items you need.
+- Common food items guests bring into Belize include protein shakes and name-brand snacks.
+If you are accommodating a specific diet, like gluten-free or vegan, bring the essential items you need.
 They may not be available to buy in Belize.

 - There are duty-free shops near the baggage claim in the Belize international airport.
 You may purchase duty-free items, including alcohol, there.

 - When entering into Belize, you must present the proper documentation to the customs officers.
 Their job is to inspect the luggage and collect the necessary tax or import duty.
 There are two categories of passengers- those that have items to declare (in which case a proper invoice for the items is required) and those that have nothing to declare or duty-free items.

 - Items that do not require you to declare are (per passenger, from non-European Union countries):

 - Up to 1 liter of spirits (alcohol content over 22%), 2 liters of dessert wine (alcohol content 22% or less) and 2 liters of wine

 - Up to 250ml eau de toilette, and 60cc of perfume.